By Mark Baumann, Copyright 2023

 Developmental science: patterns of subjective relational danger

-I’ll say it again because this is a truly astonishing finding from attachment science.
-For one large group of people, compromise is a danger, and it can be frightening or even terrifying.
-Asking such a person “Can’t you just compromise” might trigger the use of defensive self-protective strategies more than engaging in microaggressions.
+That last statement is a truly astonishing finding from attachment science.
+For one large group of people, in the context of any danger, compromise is itself a danger, and it can be frightening or even terrifying to consider it.
+Asking such a person “Can’t you just compromise” might trigger the use of intense defensive strategies for self-protection.

 For people who survive life with A-patterned self-protective strategies, being asked about their feelings or having them publicly displayed can lead to a negative experience as a result of being exposed to the danger of acknowledging feelings.